Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Overview of Next-Generation MIMO

 \emph{(b).
 Intricate Interrelationships with Other Designs}: Resource allocation strategies may have great effects on the further design and analysis of wireless communication systems.
 First, it is challenging to accurately formulate the system design optimization problem due to the complex relationship and constraint of the resource variables with other optimization variables.
 Second, the trade-offs between the different design objectives are sometimes inconsistent or even conflicting.
 However, due to the strong interrelationships between the resource allocation design and other designs, it is inevitable to jointly optimize these designs with a specific design goal.

-\textbf{$\bullet$ \emph{Lessons Learned}}: The analysis and design of next-generation MIMO systems encounter significant challenges due to the vast diversity of communication scenarios and the intricate complexity of system configurations.
-These challenges necessitate careful formulation and analysis of various design variables, goals, constraints, and scenarios, which are challenging and time-consuming.
-New researchers often struggle with the lack of extensive research experience across various domains, making it challenging to accurately characterize essential system characteristics and efficiently formulate problems.
-Besides, experienced researchers face challenges related to conducting in-depth studies and achieving practical scalability, which can result in significant time investment when efficiently formulating and solving highly sophisticated design problems.
+\textbf{$\bullet$ \emph{Lessons Learned}}: The analysis and design for next-generation MIMO systems encounter significant challenges due to the diverse communication scenarios and the complicated system configurations.
+These challenges require careful formulation and analysis of various design variables, goals, constraints, and scenarios in next-generation MIMO systems, which are challenging and time-consuming.
+Beginners may suffer from the lack of extensive research experience in this research field.
+Thus, it is challenging for them to accurately characterize fundamental system features when modelling the targeted systems and efficiently formulate feasible problems to effectively depict the key insights in next-generation MIMO systems.
+Furthermore, experienced researchers face challenges related to conducting in-depth studies and achieving practical scalability.
+These challenges can result in significant time consumption when efficiently formulating and solving highly sophisticated design problems.